American Waltham Watch Co., Waltham, MA

 Royal E. Robbins continued to manage the company until his death in 1902.
 In 1907 the name changed to Waltham Watch Co., in 1923 briefly to Waltham Watch and Clock Company and finally in 1925 to Waltham Watch Company.

-The American Watch Company is credited with introducing the American 16-size watch with the KW-16 model in 1862, a 3/4 plate, key wind movement which was available in the American Watch Co. grade, the Appleton Tracy & Co. grade and the A. W. Co. grade, all with a chronometer balance and adjusted to "heat and cold".
+The American Watch Company is credited with introducing the American 16-size watch with the KW-16 model in 1862.
+A product of Waltham's Nashua Department, the KW-16 was a 3/4 plate, key wind movement which was available in the American Watch Co. grade, the Appleton Tracy & Co. grade and the A. W. Co. grade, all with a chronometer balance and adjusted to "heat and cold".
 The smaller size was slow to be adopted, 20 years later it only accounted for 5% of watch production.

 The American Watch Co.
-Model 1872 replaced the Model 1868.
-The 3/4 plate movement was available as hunting and open face, stemwind and lever set.
+Model 1872 replaced the Model 1868, also produced by the Nashua Department.
+The 3/4 plate movement featured a new design with the winding wheels were located above the top plate.
+The movement was available as hunting and open face, stemwind and lever set.
 The highest grade was the American Watch Co. grade, 21-jewel, with a patent regulator, compensation balance, patent Breguet hairspring, adjusted to temperature, isochochtonism and positions.
-Other grades adjusted to temperature, isochronism and positions included the Amn.
-W. Co. grade (15-17 jewel) and the Riverside grade (15-jewel).
+The Amn.
+W. Co. grade (15-17 jewel) and the Riverside grade (15-jewel) were also adjusted to temperature, isochronism and positions.
 The Park Road grade was adjusted to temperature and isochronism.

 The American Waltham Watch Co. continued to develop the 16-size lines with the innovative Model 1888, also available as hunting and open face.
 Several Model 1888 grades included a patent regulator, compensation balance, patent Breguet hairspring, adjusted to temperature and positions, and were manufactured to meet railroad requirements at the time including: